Where is Roatan?

 The largest percentage of islanders are of Indian or Spanish descent.
 Spanish is predominately spoken amongst islanders.
 Roatan was once predominately black.
 Most of the people of African ancestry on Roatan are English speaking.
 The Garifuna tribe speaks their native African language of Garifuna and Spanish.

 What should I expect when I enter the country and go through customs?

 You will need your passport to travel to Roatan.
 Your passport will be stamped upon entering the country and you can legally stay 60 - 90 days.

 What should I bring with me?

-Please do bring eco-friendly bug spray, bathing suits, scuba gear.
-Please do not bring spear guns, non disposable cans of OFF or specific foods that will be confiscated.
+Please do bring eco-friendly bug spray, bathing suits, and scuba gear.
+Please do not bring spear guns, non-disposable cans of OFF, or specific foods that will be confiscated.

 Should I rent a car?

 Highly recommended.
 Marble Hill Farms can help arrange for taxi transportation to and from the airport if needed (approx. $35 per trip and maximum 4 passengers in a car).
-Or we can help you to rent a car.
+Or we can help you rent a car.
 If you would like to visit other parts of the island it is nice to have a car but you can always take a taxi for an island tour.
 If you decide to rent, bring your passport with you at all times and keep a copy of it in the car.
-The police do frequent road blocks and stop people at random.
-Road conditions vary and it is cautioned to rent mopeds.
+The police set up frequent road blocks and stop people at random.
+Road conditions vary and it is reccomended not to rent mopeds.

 What is the climate like?